mattrussi/gitlab-com-runbooks/docs/runway/cloudsql_backup_restore.md

 # Restore/Backup Runway-managed Cloud SQL

+This document is meant for (1) disaster-recovery purposes or (2) change management issues with high risk of data corruption/loss (e.g. snapshot migration from an external Cloud SQL instance).

 ## Backup

 All Runway-managed Cloud SQL instances will have periodic backups.
 These backups are tested daily